Effect of weed on sex

 Cannabis has been found to influence sexual functioning and satisfaction in both positive and negative ways.
 Research has shown that it can increase feelings of pleasure and satisfaction through its effects on the endocannabinoid system, which plays an important role in regulating sexual arousal.
 However, it can also impair sexual function such as by delaying ejaculation or reducing libido.
 The negative effects of THC which mainly include paranoia, anxiety, inhibited orgasm, lack of interest might be counteracted by taking CBD which counteracts the negative reactions ( Russo 2018; Guy 2005).
 Therefore the balance of CBD and THC is important to avoid adverse reactions.

-For many users, the use of cannabis helps create a sense of relaxation and an overall improved sense of well-being, which can make sex more enjoyable.
+For many users, cannabis helps create a sense of relaxation and an overall improved sense of well-being, which can make sex more enjoyable.
 Cannabis can also reduce anxiety associated with sexual performance and help enhance physical pleasure.
 Additionally, its effects on the endocannabinoid system can increase sensations of touch.

-Cannabis was shown to intensify feelings of connection and intimacy between two people, making it easier to reach higher levels of satisfaction during a sexual encounter.
-This heightened connection can enhance communication and make it easier to talk about preferences or desires without fear or judgment – leading to increased pleasure for both partners.(Testa 2020)
+This heightened connection can enhance communication and make it easier to talk about preferences or desires without fear or judgment – leading to increased pleasure for both partners(Testa 2020).

 CBD’s Influence on the Sexual Experience